zliu/terraform/faqs.md

 {: #provisioning_times}
 {: faq}

-Most {{site.data.keyword.Bluemix}} platform resources provision within a few seconds.
-Infrastructure resources, including bare metal servers, virtual servers and {{site.data.keyword.Bluemix}} Load Balancers can take longer.
+Most {{site.data.keyword.Bluemix_notm}} platform resources provision within a few seconds.
+Infrastructure resources, including bare metal servers, virtual servers and {{site.data.keyword.Bluemix_notm}} Load Balancers can take longer.
 When you run the `terraform apply` or `terraform destroy` command, the command might take a few minutes to complete and you are not able to enter a different command during that time.
-The `terraform apply` command returns when your resources are fully provisioned, whereas the `terraform destroy` command might return before your resources are deleted from your {{site.data.keyword.Bluemix}} platform or infrastructure portfolio.
+The `terraform apply` command returns when your resources are fully provisioned, whereas the `terraform destroy` command might return before your resources are deleted from your {{site.data.keyword.Bluemix_notm}} platform or infrastructure portfolio.

-Use the times in the following table as a reference for when you can expect your `terraform apply` and `terraform destroy` command to complete.
+Use the `terraform apply` and `terraform destroy` times in the following table as a reference for when you can expect your commands to complete.

 If the Terraform operation does not complete due to a timeout, wait for the resource state change to complete and retry the operation.
 {: tip}